rverk/kangaroo/README.md

 ```

 ### Customize Your Job
-Our `KafkaInputFormat` allows you to limit the number of splits consumed in a single job:
+Our Kafka input format allows you to limit the number of splits consumed in a single job:
 * By consuming data created approximately on or after a timestamp.
 ```java
 // Consume Kafka partition files with were last modified on or after October 13th, 2014